Jan 03, 2023

 Do you need quick access to your mailbox while on the go?
 Set up your Hostinger email to stay on top of your activities throughout the day.

 This can be easily achieved using an email client, such as Thunderbird or Outlook, or accessing your messages from your mobile device.

 This tutorial will show you how to set up a Hostinger email across different email clients and devices.

 In this video, we will go over the features of Hostinger email services.

 Creating and Adding New Email Accounts

 Before we begin, we’ll need to create a new email account in hPanel.

-Scroll down until you see the Create a New Email Account section.
+- Click on Add Email Account.
 Enter your preferred custom email name and password.
 Click Create.

 For more information on how to create a professional email account, check our tutorial here.

 Using Webmail in hPanel